conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 woodpecker
 ----------
-This dictates the behavior of the woodpecker CI service (a fork of Dune). https://github.com/woodpecker-ci/woodpecker
+This dictates the behavior of the woodpecker CI service (a fork of Drone). https://github.com/woodpecker-ci/woodpecker
 It is a mapping for Woodpecker-specific configuration options.
 For example: